 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain four categories to the Larson Driver Stress Questionnaire for Anger Management.
+-Name the four categories to the Larson Driver Stress Questionnaire for Anger Management clients.

--Explain five steps in replacing a client's predetermined rules with less stress-inducing rules.
+-Name five steps in replacing an Anger Management client's predetermined rules with less stress-inducing rules.

 -Explain the basic assumption behind AHA!.

--Explain why some people become addicted to anger.
+-Explain any experience some people become addicted to anger as a way to spare themselves.

 -Explain what type of anger pattern uses anger as an excuse to withdraw.